couldbejake/theDoorbellThatCould/README.md

 - **Randomized messages when your doorbell is pressed**.
 - **Additional (configurable) event notifications**.

+Requirements
+- Raspberry Pi 2 or 3.
+- An old webcam.
+- Optionally a Resistor of 1k-5k ohms (depending on your doorbell).

 Visit the Wiki for information on [installation](https://github.com/couldbejake/theDoorbellThatCould/wiki/).

 If you have any suggestions, please be sure to add them to the issues tab.